Dr. Paul MacCotter MA, PhD, M.A.G.I.

 Tel: +353 85 8172818

-This service does not offer spurious coats of arms or leprechauns dancing in the twilight.
-Rather what I offer is a professional and efficient family history research service.
+What I offer is a professional and efficient family history research service.
 There is no charge for an assessment.
 In this you tell me what you already know and then what your research goals are.
-Read more …
+Where there is much to do the research can be broken down into stages so that the client is always in charge of the costs Read more …

 I have extensive experience of research and publishing in the area of medieval and early modern Irish history.
 My development as a scholar began with my interest in Anglo-Norman County Cork and subsequently expanded to cover the entire island and to include several other areas of interest, Read more …